-The Net debt to Adjusted EBITDA ratio increased by 1.0 to 11.0, as of June 30, 2020, due to a decrease in EBITDA.
-The decrease in EBITDA arose primarily from lower NOI from dispositions and increased bad debt expense recognized in the second quarter due to COVID-19 and CECRA.
+The Net debt to Adjusted EBITDA ratio increased by 1.8 to 11.8, as of September 30, 2020, due to higher net debt and a decrease in EBITDA.
+The increase in net debt is primarily due to the issuance of \$200.0 million of senior unsecured debentures and mortgage borrowings of \$116.2 million.
+The decrease in EBITDA arose primarily from lower NOI from dispositions and increased bad debt expense recognized in the second and third quarters due to COVID-19 and CECRA.